 - Pre-heat the oven to 390F/200C.

 - Place the pastry on a large baking tray lined with baking paper.
-Score all around the edge with a knife, leaving a border of about 1.5 cm (make sure you don’t cut all the way through the pastry).
+Score all around the edge with a knife, leaving a border of about 1.5 cm (make sure you don’t cut all the way through the pastry).1 sheet puff pastry

-- Combine the ricotta cheese with the lemon zest and a little freshly ground salt & pepper in a small bowl.
-Put aside.
+- Combine the ricotta cheese with the lemon zest and a little freshly ground salt and pepper in a small bowl.
+Put aside.⅔ cup ricotta cheese, 1 lemon, salt & pepper

-- Bake the pastry for 5 minutes, then remove from the oven and push the centre of the tart down with the back of a spoon (leave the rim of the tart puffed up).
+- Bake the pastry for 5 to 10 minutes, or until the pastry has started to brown and puff up.
+Then remove from the oven and push the centre of the tart down with the back of a spoon (leave the rim of the tart puffed up).

-- Now add your toppings.
-First spread the ricotta mixture over the tart, then add small spoonfuls of pesto and the tomatoes (cut side up is nice).
+- Now spread the ricotta mixture over the tart, then add small spoonfuls of pesto and the tomatoes (cut side up is nice).3 tbsp pesto, 7 ounces cherry tomatoes

 - Bake for another 10 minutes, then add the prosciutto.
-Drizzle over a little olive oil and cook for another 5 minutes until the tart is golden and puffy.
+Drizzle over a little olive oil and cook for another 5 minutes until the tart is golden and puffy and the edges of the meat have started to crisp.2 ounces prosciutto, 1 tbsp olive oil

 Notes